Greece Moments Greece Moments

 23 Min Read

-Lush green is the Pelion Peninsula not far from the coastal town of Volos in the Thessaly region.
-Dense jungle-like vegetation, picturesque mountain villages with traditional architecture, countless hiking trails, bubbling springs and fantastic views of the sea make this region in Greece an absolute paradise for nature lovers.
+Lush and green, the Pelion Peninsula lies not far from the coastal town of Volos in the Thessaly region.
+Dense, jungle-like vegetation, picturesque mountain villages with traditional architecture, countless hiking trails, bubbling springs and fantastic views of the sea make this region of Greece an absolute paradise for nature lovers.

 Pilion Griechenland Tipps Volos Thessaloniki